 - That will make the beta version available in the Settings app, under General, Software Update.

-How to get the developer beta if you're not a developer
+Can I get the developer beta if I'm not a developer?

 If you're not a developer, but you want to install the developer beta anyway, this is possible.
 Just be warned that this goes against Apple's terms and conditions and needless to say will completely rule out any warranty assistance if things go wrong.